moroso/docs/OS/OS.md

 ## I/O and Userland ##
 Since we're placing a lot of key services there, the MorosOS userland is going to be big, and that's going to be our problem.

-The display server manages which thread of execution controls the display, and file server takes care of storage services.
-Video memory will be mapped into userland, and will need to be managed and/or divided between programs somehow, but how exactly we want to go about doing that is up-in-the-air (there is also talk of full memory-mapped I/O, but it's not yet clear whether this makes the most sense for all our devices).
+Programs are able to request access to I/O and device memory via syscalls, and then manipulate these resources via the appropriate servers: for instance, a thread that wants to write to a frame buffer might undergo the following:
+1. Thread 1 requests a frame buffer using the get_frame_buffer syscall
+2. Kernel responds to the syscall by allocating a buffer with ID 4 to Thread 1, and returning this ID
+3. get_frame_buffer returns to Thread 1 with buffer ID 4
+4. Thread 1 sends a use_frame_buffer request to the Console Server with buffer ID 4
+5. Console Server receives request from Thread 1 with buffer ID 4
+6. Console Server decides whether the request should succeed based on console privileges and allocations.
+    6a) If the request should succeed, Console Server calls the use_frame_buffer syscall with TID 1 and buffer ID 4 6ai) kernel verifies that Thread 1 has access to buffer 4, and completes the write to the mapped address
+    6b) if the request should fail, the Console Server ignores it

+The same protocol can be used for other I/O resources, such as sound.

 Additionally, there kernel and hardware will have no notion of text, so we will have instead a text-mode server that manages text-based display services.

 Expect VGA graphics.